cramen/nas_torrent_uploader/README_en.md

     ports:
       - "3300:3000"
     volumes:
+      - /host/dir1:/targets/dir1
+      - /host/dir2:/targets/dir2
-      - /path/to/your/torrent/folders:/targets
+      - /host/dir3:/targets/dir3
     environment:
       - PORT=3000
 ```

-3. Replace `/path/to/your/torrent/folders` with the actual path to directories on your NAS where torrent folders are stored.
+3. Replace `/host/dir1`, `/host/dir2`, `/host/dir3` with the actual paths to directories on your NAS where torrent folders are stored.
+You can specify as many directories as needed.

 4. Build and start the Docker container: